 2003 – 10.1 billion yen

-The Bayside Shakedown: The Movie series continues to follow the detectives of the Tokyo investigations division.
-With a blend of humor, police drama, and a captivating cast, the film has secured its place as one of the biggest box office hits in Japan.
+The sequel to Bayside Shakedown: The Movie continues to follow the detectives of the Tokyo investigation division.
+With a mix of humor, police drama, and a captivating cast, the film solidified its place as one of the biggest box office successes in Japan.